-It’s now been almost a year since I started my placement year at ProspectSoft and as much as experiential learning is a crucial part of self-development, looking back there are some things I wish I’d known that little bit sooner.
+It’s now been almost a year since I started my placement year at ProspectSoft, and as much as experiential learning is a crucial part of self-development, looking back there are some things I wish I’d known that little bit sooner.

-If you’ve managed to successfully secure yourself a placement year then my guess is that you’ve probably done a fair amount of work experience already.
+If you’ve managed to successfully secure yourself a placement year, then my guess is that you’ve probably done a fair amount of work experience already.

-On top of that, your university degree will provide you with theoretical knowledge that will be invaluable throughout your placement, but there are certain things that can only be learnt through working in an industry – or advice from someone who’s been there themselves!
+Your university degree will provide you with theoretical knowledge that will be invaluable throughout your placement, but there are certain things that can only be learnt through working in an industry – or advice from someone who’s been there themselves!

 So, to help you maximise your potential as early on as possible, I’ve come up with five tips that I wish someone had given me when I first started my placement year.

-1) Get involved on a placement year
+1) Get involved in a placement year

 At the end of the day, a placement year should be designed to help you learn as much as possible, meaning you return to university a more employable individual.

 The best way to do that is to embrace every opportunity that comes your way and challenge yourself, even if it means stepping outside of your comfort zone.

 2) Don’t be afraid to ask questions

-When you first start your placement it can be a bit intimidating asking someone a question, especially if they’re a more senior member of staff but trust me, no one expects you to know all the answers straight away.
+When you first start your placement, it can be a bit intimidating asking someone a question, especially if they’re a more senior member of staff, but trust me, no one expects you to know all the answers straight away.

-The biggest piece of advice I would give is, if you’ve asked a question take notes when your colleague is explaining the answer – that way, you always have somewhere to refer back to if the question comes up again and this time you’ll know the answer!
+The biggest piece of advice I would give is, if you’ve asked a question, take notes when your colleague is explaining the answer – that way, you always have somewhere to refer back to if the question comes up again and this time you’ll know the answer!